timo-reymann/chrooted-ftp/README.md

 There is also the default user `bob` with password `s3cr3tCand!`.
 This user is gone at the moment you mount the users file.

+If using files is not your thing you can also create users with env vars, see the list in [General settings](#general-settings) for more information.
+Both can be used togehter, so you can use env vars and/or file-based user creation.

 #### FTP

 You can further configure the ftp server using the following environment variables: